Indianapolis Colts vs. Jacksonville Jaguars NFL Week 18 Odds, Plays and Insights for January 9, 2022

 - Indianapolis has 10 wins against the spread in 16 games this season.

-- Indianapolis' games this year have hit the over on eight of 16 set point totals (50%).
+- Indianapolis' games this year have hit the over in 50% of its opportunities (eight times in 16 games with a set point total).

-- Indianapolis is 5-2 against the spread and 5-2 overall in games when it scores more than 27.9 points.
+- Indianapolis is 5-2 against the spread and 5-2 overall in games when it puts up more than 27.9 points.

-- Indianapolis is 5-1 against the spread and 4-2 overall when the team totals over 360.6 yards.
+- Indianapolis is 5-1 against the spread and 4-2 overall when the team piles up over 360.6 yards.

-- The Colts have turned the ball over 10 more times (17 total) than the Jaguars have forced a turnover (7) this season.
+- This year, the Colts have turned the ball over 17 times, 10 more than the Jaguars' takeaways (7).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Indianapolis' matchup with the Jaguars.